 Hiring is a tricky business.

-You have to follow the laws, of course, and proceed without being invasive or prejudice.
-But you also have to be careful to choose the right employee.
+You have to follow the laws, of course, and proceed without being invasive or prejudiced.
+But you also have to be careful to find and hire the right employee.

 Sometimes the job market isn’t in your favor.
 Sometimes the job description isn’t clear.
 Sometimes you’re a bit desperate and need to fill a spot now.
 Sometimes the person fits the qualifications but you’re uneasy about them for some reason.